Full height layouts in WordPress block themes

 Sometimes there is not enough content on a page to fill the viewport height.
 Because of the lack of content, the footer renders in the middle of the viewport leaving a bunch of white space under it.
 On WordPress sites this often happens on a 404 page, a single post page with little content, or an archive page for a post type that doesn’t have a lot of posts.

-In WordPress block themes, the content of site editor templates is wrapped in div.wp-site-blocks
+In WordPress block themes, the content of site editor templates is wrapped in div.wp-site-blocks.
+Your templates probably contain at least three divs.
+A header, a main div for the content of the page, and a footer.

 <div class="wp-site-blocks">